FREQUENTLY ASKED QUESTIONS

 - Who is bringing this case?

-This case is being brought by nine Havasupai children, ages six through 15, and the Native American Disability Law Center, a non-profit legal services organization that serves the needs of Native Americans with disabilities in the Four Corners region.
-Together, these 10 plaintiffs seek to ensure the adequacy of the educational opportunities afforded to children attending the Havasupai Elementary School.
+This case is being brought by four Havasupai children and the Native American Disability Law Center, a non-profit legal services organization that serves the needs of Native Americans with disabilities in the Four Corners region.
+Together, these plaintiffs seek to ensure the adequacy of the educational opportunities afforded to children attending the Havasupai Elementary School.

 - Who are the Defendants?